Advanced search

 Contact your nearest hospital casualty department or tell your doctor immediately.
 Take the medicine pack with you.
 This is so the doctor knows what you have taken.

 Taking too much Oxybutynin can be very dangerous.
 You may become very restless or excited, flushed or get dizzy or light-headed.
+You may have redness or your blood pressure may fall.
 Your heart beat may become very fast, uneven or forceful.
 You may get breathing problems or numbness or go into a coma.

 If you forget to take Oxybutynin